Jin Shin Do® combines the use of pressure on specific points with breathing and body-focusing techniques to release bodymind armoring.

 More information, practitioner referral, and training is available through the Jin Shin Do® Foundation for Bodymind Acupressure®.

-Articles by Teeguarden in Massage and Bodywork, Spring 1995, and Massage Magazine, November/December 1998, and The Joy of Feeling: Bodymind Acupressure - Jin Shin Do.
+Articles by Teeguarden in Massage and Bodywork, Spring 1995, and Massage Magazine, November/December 1998, and The Joy of Feeling: Bodymind Acupressure.